Canada - Lesotho Relations

 Canada and Lesotho have a long history of good bilateral relations based on Commonwealth ties and strong bonds created through development co-operation.
 A number of prominent Basotho have studied in Canada, including Prime Minister Pakalitha Mosisili.

-Both Prime Minister Mosisili and His Majesty King Letsie III visited Canada in 2009.
-In 2013, a Parliamentary delegation from Lesotho visited Canada, meeting with the Canada-Africa Parliamentary Association.
+Recent high-level visits include: Prime Minister Mosisili and His Majesty King Letsie III visited Canada in 2009; in 2013, a Parliamentary delegation from Lesotho visited Canada, meeting with the Canada-Africa Parliamentary Association; the Queen of Lesotho visited Canada in 2014; and in 2015, a delegation from the Canada-Africa Parliamentary Association visited Lesotho.

-In 2013, total Canadian merchandise exports to Lesotho reached CAD $49,000.
-The majority of exports are prepared meats.
+In 2014, total Canadian merchandise exports to Lesotho reached CAD $350,000.
+The majority of exports are automobile and machinery parts.

 Lesotho, as a member of the "front line states" during the struggle against Apartheid in South Africa, received significant aid from Canada via the former Canadian International Development Agency.
 Since the mid-1990's, Canada has not maintained a significant development assistance program in Lesotho.

-Lesotho may benefit from various DFATD delivery channels such as the Pan African Regional Program; Multilateral and Global Programs including the International Humanitarian Assistance Program; and Partnerships with Canadians programs that support efforts of selected Canadian institutions, associations and non-governmental organizations working in developing countries.
-Local organizations can also apply for support from the Canada Fund for Local Initiatives.
+Lesotho may benefit from various DFATD delivery channels such as the Pan African Regional Program; Multilateral and Global Programs including the International Humanitarian Assistance Program; and Partnerships for Development Innovations programs that support efforts of selected Canadian institutions, associations and non-governmental organizations working in developing countries.
+Local organizations can apply for support from the Canada Fund for Local Initiatives.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .